-As of September 30, 2020, the Company had the power to vote 87.4% of the voting shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF).
-This percentage includes the power to vote an approximately 3.7% interest in the common stock in Santa Fe owned by the Company's Chairman and CEO, John V. Winfield, pursuant to a voting trust agreement entered into on June 30, 1998.
+As of September 30, 2020, approximately 83.7% of the outstanding common stock of Santa Fe was owned by The InterGroup Corporation ("InterGroup"), a public company (NASDAQ: INTG).
+As of September 30, 2020, InterGroup also has the power to vote an approximately 3.7% interest in the common stock in Santa Fe owned by its Chairman and CEO, John V. Winfield, pursuant to a voting trust agreement entered into on June 30, 1998.
 Mr. Winfield, Chairman of the Board of both Santa Fe and InterGroup, is a control person of both entities.

-Santa Fe's primary business is conducted through the management of its 68.8% owned subsidiary, Portsmouth Square, Inc. ("Portsmouth"), a public company (OTCBB: PRSI).
-Portsmouth's primary business is conducted through its general and limited partnership interest in Justice Investors Limited Partnership; a California limited partnership ("Justice" or the "Partnership").
+As of September 30, 2020, Santa Fe owned approximately 68.8% of the outstanding common stock of Portsmouth Square, Inc. ("Portsmouth"), a public company (OTC Market Inc.'s Pink: PRSI).
 InterGroup also directly owns approximately 13.7% of the common stock of Portsmouth.

+The Company's principal source of operating revenue has been, and continues to be, derived from the management of its 68.8% owned subsidiary, Portsmouth.
+Portsmouth's primary business is conducted through its general and limited partnership interest in Justice Investors Limited Partnership ("Justice" or the "Partnership"), a California limited partnership.
+Portsmouth controls approximately 93.3% of the voting interest in Justice and is the sole general partner of Justice.
+The financial statements of Justice are consolidated with those of the Company.

 Justice, through its subsidiaries Justice Operating Company, LLC ("Operating") and Justice Mezzanine Company, LLC ("Mezzanine") owns and operates a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage.
-Mezzanine is a wholly-owned subsidiary of the Partnership; Operating is a wholly-owned subsidiary of Mezzanine.
+Mezzanine is a wholly owned subsidiary of the Partnership; Operating is a wholly owned subsidiary of Mezzanine.
 Mezzanine is the borrower under certain mezzanine indebtedness of Justice, and in December 2013, the Partnership conveyed ownership of the Hotel to Operating.
-The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC (Hilton) through January 31, 2030.
+The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC ("Hilton") through January 31, 2030.

 Justice entered into a Hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel, along with its five-level parking garage, with an effective takeover date of February 3, 2017.
 The term of the management agreement is for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, to not exceed five years in the aggregate, subject to certain conditions.
-Under the terms on the HMA, base management fee payable to Interstate shall be one and seven-tenths percent (1.70%) of total Hotel revenue.
+Under the terms of the HMA, base management fee payable to Interstate shall be one and seven-tenths percent (1.70%) of total Hotel revenue.
 On October 25, 2019, Interstate merged with Aimbridge Hospitality, North America's largest independent hotel management firm.
 With the completion of the merger, the newly combined company will be positioned under the Aimbridge Hospitality name in the Americas.